Abdul Majeed (politician)

 Abdul Majeed (born 8 October 1950) is a Bangladeshi politician.
 He is a former Jatiya Sangsad member representing the Comilla-2 constituency.
-He lost his position as a Member of Parliament in 2024 following the dissolution of the National Parliament through the Non-cooperation movement.
+He lost his position in 2024 when parliament was dissolved as a result of the Non-cooperation movement.

 Early life

 Abdul Majeed was born on 8 October 1950 to Tota Mia and Feroza Begum in Joynagar village of Homna Upazila, Comilla.
-He obtained his master's degree in Applied Mathematics from University of Dhaka.
+He obtained his master's degree in applied mathematics from University of Dhaka.